Sisterhood of

 Initially known as the Ladies Sewing Society, Temple's first auxiliary was founded in 1874 along with the Temple Emanuel congregation.
 The group donated the carpet and furniture for the first temple at 19th & Curtis.
 During the early years, the group sponsored a fair each December to raise money for additional items for the new building.

 In 1913, members of our Ladies Auxiliary, as it was known at the time, traveled to Cincinnati to help organize the National Federation of Temple Sisterhoods (NFTS).
 Our group affiliated as a founding member and became Sisterhood of Temple Emanuel.
 Emma Sigmund was the first Sisterhood president.
-Another Sisterhood leader, Rachel Schwartz, led Saturday afternoon Bible classes that were inspirational to many members; since that time, Sisterhood honors her memory by recognizing Temple's outstanding female confirmand each year with the Rachel Schwartz Award.
+Another Sisterhood leader, Rachel Schwartz, led Saturday afternoon Bible classes that were inspirational to many members; ever since, Sisterhood honors her memory by recognizing Temple's outstanding female confirmand each year with the Rachel Schwartz Award.

 In the following decades, Sisterhood held "dormitory teas" or card parties to raise funds for the erection of a dormitory at the Hebrew Union College in Cincinnati (still known today as the Sisterhood Dorm).
 Our organization was also a primary supporter of the Hebrew Union College-Jewish Institute of Religion (HUC-JIR), the National Federation of Temple Youth (NFTY), and the Jewish Braille Institute (JBI, now JBI International).
 Through its connection with NFTS, our Sisterhood advanced the role of women in Jewish life, as many of our members took a place in the leadership of the Reform Movement.